Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The ROI Math: Quantifying Predictive Capacity Planning

 Logistics cost reduction.
 Organizations deploying advanced route and carrier optimization report double-digit percentage reductions in logistics costs.
 Real-world implementations at major retailers have achieved 15–20% cost reductions within months of deployment—not years.
+With Gartner projecting global IT spend to pass $6.08 trillion in 2026, the investment appetite for AI-powered operational tools has never been higher.

 Fleet utilization recovery.
 Reclaiming even a fraction of the 20–35% daily fleet capacity waste through optimized routing and load consolidation translates directly to margin improvement, particularly during peak when every vehicle-hour counts.
+This is where predictive capacity planning delivers its most tangible returns—converting idle capacity into revenue-generating deliveries.

 SLA adherence under stress.
 Dynamic rerouting and real-time carrier rebalancing protect on-time delivery rates during volume surges.
 Instead of the typical 15–25% SLA degradation during peak, governed optimization systems maintain performance consistency because they adapt continuously rather than relying on a static plan.